Israelshecktar/seemeehere/README.md

 ## Licensing

-SeeMeHere is proudly developed under the MIT License.
-For more information, please refer to the [LICENSE](https://github.com/Israelshecktar/SeeMeHere/LICENSE.md) file.
+SeeMeHere is developed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+GPL-3.0 is a copyleft license that requires anyone who distributes your code or a derivative work to make the source available under the same terms, and also provides an express grant of patent rights from contributors to users.
+For more detailed information, please refer to the [LICENSE](https://github.com/Israelshecktar/SeeMeHere/GPL-3.0_LICENSE.md) file.

 ---